s3877991/webprogramming_team13.github.io/README.md

 3. Fullstack Assignment (25%):
     + Task #1: Create and develop an install file for admin ==> COMPLETED.
     + Task #3: Create and develop an admin dashboard page ==> COMPLETED.
-    + Task #9: Implement the behavior in Product Details and Order Placement page ==> .
+    + Task #9: Implement the behavior in Product Details and Order Placement page ==> COMPLETED.
+    + Check and Modify codes and to make it consistent, clean, efficient, run properly ==> COMPLETED.
+    + Finalize and compress all files and folders into a ZIP file ==> COMPLETED.

-NGUYEN LINH CHI:
+NGUYEN LINH CHI - S3878609:

 1. HTML & CSS Assignment (24%):
     + Make Mall's Fees page and Copyright page ==> COMPLETED.